Kurento/kurento-room/kurento-room-doc/src/site/sphinx/room_demo_tutorial.rst

       }
    }

-To send a notification (or server event), we’ll be using the session object.
+To send a notification (or server event), we'll be using the session object.
-This mustn’t be removed until the close session method is invoked (from the room handler, as a consequence of an user departure, or directly from the WebSocket handler, in case of connection timeouts or errors)::
+This mustn't be removed until the close session method is invoked (from the room handler, as a consequence of an user departure, or directly from the WebSocket handler, in case of connection timeouts or errors)::